5 Fun Factory Tours in Alaska

 We may earn money or products from the companies mentioned in this post.
 This helps support what we do and in no way costs you a thing.

 Alaskan Brewing Company became the 67th operating brewery in the United States in 1986, making it Alaska’s first brewery.
-Since Brewing production Alaskan Brewing Company has won over 25 medals for their various brews.
+Since its Brewing production, Alaskan Brewing Company has won over 25 medals for its various brews.
 In 1988, the brewery achieved the “Best Beer In The Nation” award from the Great American Beer Festival Consumer Preference Poll.

-The tour provides samples of Alaska Brewing Company’s award winning brews with a knowledgeable guide, you’ll be able to see how it all forms and comes together between Brewing, fermenting, and bottling process.
-You’ll learn about the history of the company and the 100 year old recipe that inspired its Alaskan Amber beer.
+The tour provides samples of Alaska Brewing Company’s award-winning brews with a knowledgeable guide, you’ll be able to see how it all forms and comes together between Brewing, fermenting, and bottling processes.
+You’ll learn about the history of the company and the 100-year-old recipe that inspired its Alaskan Amber beer.

-Alaska Mint was founded by Mike’s father that had works manufactured outside of Alaska but in 1990 Mike started piecing together and acquiring the machines, tools, and supplies needed to mint silver and gold in Anchorage.
+Alaska Mint was founded by Mike’s father, who had worked in manufacturing outside of Alaska, but in 1990, Mike started piecing together and acquiring the machines, tools, and supplies needed to mint silver and gold in Anchorage.

-What started out as one design quickly had requests were rolling in.
-Alaska Mint creates the designs, cut, polish, and heat treats their own dies making it a one stop shop for minting.
-The medallions apes struck on 4th street in Anchorage and are detailed reproductions of original sculptures.
+What started as one design quickly had requests rolling in.
+Alaska Mint creates the designs, cuts, polishes, and heat treats its dies, making it a one-stop shop for minting.
+The medallions appear struck on 4th Street in Anchorage and are detailed reproductions of original sculptures.
 Montages for some medallions are 5 to 10 coins per year, making them highly collectable.

-One of a kind jewelry is made from from raw gold bought from miners and gold bearing quartz.
-Plan a visit to the Mint to learn its rich history and intricate details detailing Anchorage minting.
+One-of-a-kind jewelry is made from raw gold bought from miners and gold-bearing quartz.
+Plan a visit to the Mint to learn its rich history and intricate details detailing the Anchorage minting.

-The Ulu Factory (pronounced Ooloo) has made an ancient history knife into a functional and contemporary piece that can be used everyday.
-The first Ulu knife was made from bone and slate with a sharp edge for hunting, fishing, scaling.
-Small knives were made for skin while cleavers were made for meat carving.
+The Ulu Factory (pronounced Ooloo) has made an ancient history knife into a functional and contemporary piece that can be used every day.
+The first Ulu knife was made from bone and slate with a sharp edge for hunting, fishing, and scaling.
+Small knives were made for skin, while cleavers were made for meat carving.

-Musk Ox Farm is a private non profit organization sitting in Palmer, the farm is dedicated to the domestication and development of the Musk Ox.
-Musk Ox’ are the oldest living arctic species, and the farm is a unique way of learning while being able to photograph them.
+Musk Ox Farm is a private non-profit organization situated in Palmer.
+The farm is dedicated to the domestication and development of the Musk Ox.
+Musk Ox are the oldest living arctic species, and the farm is a unique way of learning while being able to photograph them.

-The idea of the farm is to create a non-intrusive form of agriculture to the arctic which all started in 1954.
-The rich wool is harvested once a year then delivered to an Alaskan Native co-operative, the knitters then make scarves, caps, and nachaqs.
+The idea of the farm is to create a non-intrusive form of agriculture in the Arctic, which all started in 1954.
+The rich wool is harvested once a year, then delivered to an Alaskan Native co-operative, where the knitters then make scarves, caps, and nachaqs.
 The tour teaches about the Musk Ox, a prehistoric remnant of the ice age.
 You’ll see cows, very powerful bulls, and little newborn calves.

-The Great Alaskan Bowl Company uses a method for cutting trees that is actually healthy for the forest.
-The company cuts 2-5 13” trees or larger per acre, this provides more sunlight to to reach the smaller developing trees.
-After the bowls are cut they’re stacked on carts that go into the kiln to dry anywhere from 4-6 days, each bowl is then individually sanded.
+The Great Alaskan Bowl Company uses a method for cutting trees that is healthy for the forest.
+The company cuts 2-5 13” trees or larger per acre, which provides more sunlight to reach the smaller developing trees.
+After the bowls are cut, they’re stacked on carts that go into the kiln to dry for anywhere from 4-6 days.
+Each bowl is then individually sanded.

 You can see a demonstration daily of how the company’s birch wood bowls are made right in the showroom.

 Looking for more information on visiting Alaska with your family?
-You might want to check out our latest travel book: Alaska Family Fun: a Travel Guide for People with Kids at Barnes & Noble.
+You might check out our latest travel book: Alaska Family Fun: a Travel Guide for People with Kids at Barnes & Noble.

 .